uspki/policies/certificate-policy.md

 ## 1.4 Certificate Usage

 ### 1.4.1 Appropriate Certificate Uses
-This Certificate Policy (CP) is limited to Publicly Trusted TLS Certificates used for identifying and authenticating U.S. Government web services.
+This Certificate Policy (CP) is limited to Publicly Trusted TLS Certificates used for identifying and authenticating U.S. Federal Government web services.
 Certificates may be used for all legal authentication and encryption purposes.

 ### 1.4.2 Prohibited Certificate Uses
 Certificates may not be used where prohibited by law.